Boilermate

 (and other factors) over the years.
 The earlier models looked like a

-cylinder with various pipework, whereas the newer versions resembled
+cylinder with various pipework, whereas newer versions resembled

 a rather unassuming office cabinet with concealed pipework.